 - You trust the brand of a company with 30+ years of satisfied customers

-The first thing you’ll notice about TrueFire is their beautifully clean, minimal design.
+The first thing we noticed in our TrueFire review is their beautifully clean, minimal design.

 There’s a lot that you actually get when you sign up for TrueFire.
 Of course, the 40,000+ video lessons and 30,000+ tabs are just the beginning.

 You get all the same bells and whistles that come with other popular guitar lessons – community features like a forum, tracks to jam along with, private tutoring options (extra cost), events and masterclasses and more.

 So you’re not going to go wrong by choosing TrueFire.
 It’s just very overwhelming if you don’t know what you’re doing.